NYUAD-CRC/crc-docs/_sources/hpc/storage/mount_archive.rst.txt

 Mount $ARCHIVE with SSHFS
 ==========================

-This page explains how to mount ``$WORK`` on the HPC with SSHFS on your local workstation.
+This page explains how to mount ``$ARCHIVE`` on the HPC with SSHFS on your local workstation.
 Only ``$ARCHIVE`` is supported, not ``$HOME`` , ``$SCRATCH`` or any other file system on the HPC.
 For mounting ``$ARCHIVE`` on Windows, Kindly follow the section :ref:`here <mount_ARCHIVE_windows>`